Alabama woman who joined IS hopes to return from Syria camp

 Speaking with TNM, she describes how, after arriving in Syria in 2014, she was detained in a guest house reserved for unmarried women and children.
 “I’ve never seen that kind of filthiness in my life, like there was 100 women and twice as much kids, running around, too much noise, filthy beds,” she said.

 The only way to escape was to marry a fighter.
 She eventually married and remarried three times.
 Her first two husbands, including the father of her son, were killed in battle.
+She reportedly divorced her third husband.

 The extremist group, which is also known as ISIS, no longer controls any territory in Syria or Iraq but continues to carry out sporadic attacks and has supporters in the camps themselves.
 Muthana says she still has to be careful about what she says because of fear of reprisal.